 In addition to meeting the requirements set forth in our bylaws, all directors, with the exception of Chip Jakins, satisfy the definition of director independence as prescribed by the NASDAQ Stock Market and otherwise meet the requirements set forth in our bylaws.
-Mr. Jakins does not qualify as an independent director because he is the President and Chief Executive Officer of Jackson, which accounted for approximately 10.4% of our revenues for the fiscal year ended December 31, 2014.
-Although we do not have any securities listed on the NASDAQ Stock Market, we have used its independence criteria in making this determination in accordance with applicable SEC rules.
+Mr. Jakins does not qualify as an independent director because he is the President and Chief Executive Officer of Jackson, an organization from which we received more than 5% of our gross revenues for the fiscal year ended December 31, 2015.
+Although we do not have any securities listed on the NASDAQ Stock Market, we have used its independence criteria in making this determination in accordance with applicable SEC rule.